-What is FSHD?
+What is FSHD

 Other factors play a role in the progression rate of the disease.
 Oxygen radicals either formed by normal metabolic processes or during inflammation accelerates the disease just as it accelerates general ageing.

 There is also a difference between women and men.
-For a long time this was not understood very well, but recently it has been found that estrogen – a female hormone – improves the differentiation of FSHD derived myoblast by antagonizing DUX4 activity.
+For a long time this was not understood very well, but recently it has been found that oestrogen – a female hormone – improves the differentiation of FSHD derived myoblast by antagonizing DUX4 activity.